-Measuring the growth of infants, toddlers and children is Growth charts currently recommended for use in the an important part of child health surveillance.
-It can help UK are the UK-WHO and the UK90 growth charts.
-They to detect overweight and underweight, short stature and come in a variety of formats and can be ordered from faltering growth.
-It can also provide reassurance about normality.
-Normal healthy toddlers usually grow steadily along centile lines or parallel to them.
-Weight and length/height will not Healthcare professionals should consider measuring the weight and length/height of toddlers if they or the parents necessarily be on or close to the same centile lines. have concerns about the toddler's health, feeding pattern, Weight measurements are likely to vary more than length/ size or growth. height measurements in relation to centile lines.
-Small ups and downs in weight may be seen with short-term illnesses Healthcare professionals should be competent at taking that affect food intake. accurate anthropometric measurements (weight, length/height and head circumference) and plotting them on growth charts.
-Most cases of 'growth faltering' are caused by inadequate food intake, which can have a number of causes, but can usually be Healthcare professionals whose role involves growth dealt with in primary care settings. monitoring should be appropriately trained.
-To assess if a toddler is overweight or obese, his or her Body Measuring equipment requires regular calibration and Mass Index (BMI) should be calculated and plotted on a BMI maintenance for accuracy. centile chart.
-The UK has adopted WHO growth charts for the age range two When referring toddlers with growth concerns to a paediatrician weeks to four years based on measurements of normal healthy it is good practice to include both biological parents' height infants and toddlers who were breastfed during infancy. measurements and a mid-parental height calculation.
+- Growth charts currently recommended for use in the UK are the UK-WHO and the UK90 growth charts.
+They come in a variety of formats and can be ordered from www.healthforallchildren.co.uk. - 8 Normal healthy toddlers usually grow steadily along centile lines or parallel to them.
+Weight and length/height will not necessarily be on or close to the same centile lines. - Weight measurements are likely to vary more than length/ height measurements in relation to centile lines.
+Small ups and downs in weight may be seen with short-term illnesses that affect food intake. - Most cases of 'growth faltering' are caused by inadequate food intake, which can have a number of causes, but can usually be dealt with in primary care settings. - To assess if a toddler is overweight or obese, his or her Body Mass Index (BMI) should be calculated and plotted on a BMI centile chart. - When referring toddlers with growth concerns to a paediatrician it is good practice to include both biological parents' height measurements and a mid-parental height calculation.